 - Lime or lemon wedges

-- Heat the peanut oil in a large skillet or wok over medium-high heat.
+- Heat the avocado oil and peanut oil in a large skillet or wok over medium-high heat.
 Add the chicken and cook until browned on all sides.
 Add the shrimp and continue cooking until both the chicken and shrimp are cooked through but are still tender (Note: if necessary, cover the skillet with a lid to help cook the chicken and shrimp).
 Once cooked, drain the liquid from the skillet and place it back on the stovetop over medium-high heat.

 - Add the garlic, thai chili, sea salt, and green onion to the skillet with the chicken and shrimp.
 Saute until fragrant, about 2 minutes.